actredphos2017/PiMagicMirrorServer/README.md

 ## Deploy

-Navigate to the directory containing PiMagicMirrorServer and update dependencies using pipenv:
+Navigate to the project directory of PiMagicMirrorServer and update dependencies using pipenv:

 ``` sh
 cd path/to/PiMagicMirrorServer